From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 10. Cash Flow Ratio

 This ratio assesses a company’s ability to generate cash from its operations to cover its ongoing expenses and short-term debt obligations.
+You can also use the cash-flow dashboard to better track these ratios.

 Cash Flow Ratio = Operating Cash Flow (OCF) / Current Liabilities